NWT Homeschool Funding: How the DEA Reimbursement System Works

 - Technology — educational software, learning apps (sometimes hardware if you can demonstrate it is primarily educational)

-- On-the-land expenses — materials and travel costs for land-based learning that is documented as part of the curriculum, particularly relevant for Dene Kede and Inuuqatigiit-aligned programming
+- On-the-land costs — documented costs for land-based learning that is part of the curriculum, particularly relevant for Dene Kede and Inuuqatigiit-aligned programming

 - Shipping costs — significant for fly-in communities where curriculum materials must be shipped in